erikkantrowitz/courses/README.md

 ## 🗂 Folder Layout
 courses/
-├── C for Everyone/
+├── C For Everyone/
-├── C_structured/
+├── C-structured/
 └── meta-html-and-css-in-depth/

 Each course folder contains:
 - Code from assignments and exercises